 about cyn magaña

-I identify as a queer, Latinx clinical social worker and trauma-informed wellness practitioner with over a decade of experience supporting survivors and underrepresented communities.
-My praxis is rooted in culturally affirming, decolonial, and trauma-informed care.
-I specialize in working with first-generation professionals, creatives, cycle breakers, and high-achievers exploring what it means to reclaim their inner landscape, heal intergenerational wounds, and create more authentic, liberated lives.
+I identify as a queer, Latinx clinical social worker and trauma-informed wellness practitioner with over a decade of experience walking alongside survivors, high-achieving professionals, and underrepresented communities.
+My praxis is rooted in culturally affirming, decolonial, and somatic care that honors the ways anxiety, grief, and perfectionism weave through trauma, family patterns, creative pressures, and systemic injustices.
+I specialize in supporting first-generation professionals, intuitive and spiritual creatives, cycle breakers, and high-achievers who are ready to heal intergenerational wounds, tend to grief, and reclaim their inner landscape in ways that feel authentic, aligned, and liberated.

 about me